openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 Also under `Home page > Settings > Control panel` with the menu `Security` the option `Authentication` has to be disabled as the binding does not support the configuration of `username` and `password`for the XML-RPC API.

-If this is not done the binding won't be able to connect to the CCU and the CCU Thing will stay uninitialized and sets a timeout exception:
+If this is not done the binding will not be able to connect to the CCU and the CCU Thing will stay uninitialized and sets a timeout exception:

 ```
 xxx-xx-xx xx:xx:xx.xxx [hingStatusInfoChangedEvent] - - 'homematic:bridge:xxx' changed from INITIALIZING to OFFLINE (COMMUNICATION_ERROR): java.net.SocketTimeoutException: Connect Timeout